mmiklovaitemm/mmiklovaitemm/README.md

 - # 🚀 Future Goals:
 - I aspire to expand my knowledge to full-stack development and contribute to impactful projects in the tech industry

-- # 🌱 In my free time:
-- I enjoy learning new skills, experimenting with design ideas

 - Feel free to explore my repositories and connect with me! 😊